 (Mark no longer lives at home)

-Nat joined us in 2019 as the People and Culture Manager with a mission to create amazing worklife experiences at LEAP Dev.
+Nat joined us in 2019 as our Head of People and Culture with a mission to create amazing worklife experiences at LEAP Dev.
 To Nat, P&C is more than just HR; it’s understanding who our LEAPsters are and ensuring they have everything they need to grow, succeed, feel safe and have fun at work.

 As an introvert, Nat plays to her strength as a listener and loves finding what makes people tick.
 She began her career in event management but after landing an internal events gig, she became obsessed with all things P&C and followed her real passion.
 If you ask her, she feels lucky to have found her purpose and loves to help people find theirs.